ddlatumalea/disease_and_life/src/dashboard/pages/home/home.md

 ------------------

-This notebook tries to answer the following research question:
+This dashboard tries to answer the following research question:
 *Do non-communicable chronic diseases influence the life expectancy at birth?*

 To answer this research question several datasets are analyzed.
 In total there are 9 datasets: